nicolas2192/Ironhack-Module-2-Project-MyProject/README.md

 Flat lines suggest that a variation in GDP per capita won't affect the number of suicides, while an upward tilted line reads into a directly proportional link.

 ![](readme_image.png)

+Check it out this project and many more on my [Tableau page](https://public.tableau.com/profile/nicolascortinas#!/)